NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

        \key OtherFuel2
        \default NaturalGas
        \note Fuel Type (NaturalGas, Propane, Gasoline, Diesel etc.)
+  A6 , \field End-Use Subcategory
+        \type alpha
+        \retaincase
+        \default General
+        \note Any text may be used here to categorize the end-uses in the ABUPS End Uses by Subcategory table.
   N1 , \field Fuel Burner Efficiency
        \minimum> 0
        \maximum 1